 Options for men:

-In terms of cold weather gear, a solid WATERPROOF pair of boots with good traction to prevent slipping and sliding on the ice is indispensable on your Arctic trip.
-The Columbia snow boot is great for women, while the Kamik Nationplus boot is a good option for men.
+A solid WATER RESISTANT pair of winter boots with good traction to prevent slipping and sliding on the ice is indispensable on your Arctic trip.
+If you can’t choose boots, the Columbia snow boot is great for women, while the Kamik Nationplus boot is a good option for men.

 Socks